nuejs/www/docs2/reference/command-line-interface.md

   -e or --environment   Read extra options to override defaults in site.yaml

 File matches
-  Only build files that match the rhe rest of the arguments.
+  Only build files that match the the rest of the arguments.
 For example:
   "nue build .ts .css" will build all TypeScript and CSS files

 Examples